hudarashid/go_http/README.md

 `go build` - To compile the code into an executable

 Run `docker-compose up --build` to enable to auto-recompiling and auto-restarting the Go server.

+`go mod download` - Downloads modules without modifying go.mod or go.sum

+`go mod tidy` - Cleans and updates go.mod and go.sum by ensuring they reflect the actual dependencies required by the code.